JamesCoalchi/gemicli/README.md

 ### Step 1: Configure the Gemini API Key

 Before using the package, you need to configure your Gemini API key.
-Use the `-conf` or `--configure` flag followed by your API key:
+Use the `-config` or `--configure` flag followed by your API key:

 ```
-gemicli -conf YOURAPIKEY
+gemicli -config YOURAPIKEY
 ```

 ### Step 2: Use the Package with a Prompt